For information 410.787.4000

 One of the primary policies that has been developed to achieve the above statement is a Supervision Policy for Residents and Fellows.
 The supervision policy outlines the following areas:

-Baltimore Washington Medical Center GMED provides clinical, educational, research and professional development for medical students, residents and fellows for several of UMMS residency and fellowship programs.
+UM Baltimore Washington Medical Center GMED provides clinical, educational, research and professional development for medical students, residents and fellows for several of University of Maryland Medical System (UMMS) residency and fellowship programs.
 The specialties covered in these programs include:

 For additional information on the residency and graduate medical education program, please contact: